-Law Student and Faculty Interlibrary Loan
+Law Students and Faculty

 The Law Library's Interlibrary Loan department supports the research needs of students and faculty in the College of Law by borrowing materials from other libraries upon request.